0049tirthsinh/Softskill-Assignment/module1.md

-1.Thank you email
+1. Thank You Email

-Subject: Thank You For Your Support
+Subject: Thank You for Your Support

-Dear Chintan sir,
+Dear Chintan Sir,
+Greetings of the day!

 I hope you're doing well.

-I just wanted to say thank you for giveing me advice on how crack an interview in companies .I really appreciate your support and guidance.
+I’m writing to express my sincere gratitude for your guidance and support during my preparation for company interviews.
+Your insights were truly valuable and came at the right time.

-It was a great experience for me, and I’m looking forward to learning more and improving with your help.
+Thanks to your advice, I was able to approach the interview process with more confidence and clarity.
+It was a great learning experience, and I’m motivated to keep improving under your guidance.

-Thanks again, and please let me know if there's anything I can do.
+Once again, thank you for your time and encouragement.
+Please let me know if there’s anything I can do to support you in return.

 Best regards,
 Makwana Tirthsinh B.

-2.Letter of Apology
+2. Letter of Apology

 Subject: Apology for Missing the Last Lecture

-Dear Disha Mam,
+Dear Disha Ma’am,
+Greetings of the day!

 I hope you're doing well.

-I’m writing to sincerely apologize for not being able to attend the last lecture on 8 sep.2025.
-Unfortunately, I had to visit my village for a personal matter, and unfortunately, I got stuck in traffic on the way back, which caused me to miss the class..
+I’m writing to sincerely apologize for not being able to attend your lecture on 8th September 2025.
+I had to travel to my village for a personal reason, and due to unexpected traffic on the return journey, I was unable to make it back in time.

+I understand the importance of attending every class, and I truly regret missing your session.
+I will make sure to catch up on the material that was covered and reach out to classmates for notes and discussions.

-Thank you for your understanding.
+Thank you for your understanding and patience.
+I will ensure it doesn’t happen again in the future.

 Best regards,
 Makwana Tirthsinh B.

 3. Reminder Email

-Subject: Friendly Reminder on Project Work
+Subject: Friendly Reminder Regarding Project Work

 Dear Vikas,
+Greetings of the day!

 I hope you're doing well.

-I just wanted to send a quick reminder regarding the project work we discussed.
-Please let me know if there are any updates or if you need any support from my side to move things forward.
+I’m writing to follow up on the project work we discussed earlier.
+I just wanted to check in and see if there have been any updates on your side.

+If there’s anything pending or if you need any help or input from me, please feel free to let me know.
+I’m happy to assist in any way to keep the project moving forward efficiently.

-Looking forward to hearing from you.
+Looking forward to your response and hoping to make good progress together.

 Best regards,
-Makwana Tiirthsinh B.
+Makwana Tirthsinh B.

-4.Email of Inquiry for Requesting Information
+4. Email of Inquiry for Requesting Information

 Subject: Inquiry About Frontend Developer Course/Opportunities

 Dear Sir/Madam,

-I hope this message finds you well.
+Greetings of the day!

-My name is Tirthsinh Makwana, and I am interested in learning more about frontend development opportunities at TOPS Technologies.
-I would appreciate it if you could provide information regarding your frontend developer course or any available positions/training programs in this area.
+My name is Tirthsinh Makwana, and I hope you're doing well.
+I’m reaching out to inquire about frontend development courses or opportunities offered by TOPS Technologies.
+I am very interested in learning and growing in this field.

+Could you please provide detailed information regarding the course structure, duration, fees, or any available internships or training programs related to frontend development?

-Thank you for your time.
-I look forward to your response.
+Thank you for your time and support.
+I look forward to your response and the opportunity to learn more from your institute.

 Best regards,
-Mkawana Tirthsinh B.
+Makwana Tirthsinh B.
-7884701484
+📞 78847 01484
-makavanatirth1234@gmail.com
+📧 makavanatirth1234@gmail.com

-5.Introduction Email to Client
+5. Introduction Email to Client

 Subject: Introduction – Rohan Mehta from PixelTech Solutions

 Dear Mr. Sharma,
+Greetings of the day!

 I hope you're doing well.

-My name is Rohan Mehta, and I’ll be your point of contact at PixelTech Solutions for the upcoming website development project.
-I’m looking forward to working with you and ensuring everything goes smoothly.
+My name is Rohan Mehta, and I’ll be your main point of contact at PixelTech Solutions for the upcoming website development project.

+I’m looking forward to working closely with you and ensuring the project runs smoothly from start to finish.
+If you have any questions or specific requirements, please feel free to share them—I’d be happy to assist.

-Please feel free to reach out if you have any questions.
-I’d be happy to schedule a quick call to discuss the next steps.
+Thank you for your time.
+Please don’t hesitate to reach out if you'd like to schedule a quick call to discuss the next steps.

 Best regards,
 Rohan Mehta
 Project Coordinator
 PixelTech Solutions
-+91 98765 43210
+📞 +91 98765 43210
-rohan.mehta@pixeltech.in
+📧 rohan.mehta@pixeltech.in
-www.pixeltech.in
+🌐 www.pixeltech.in